 Choosing the Right Baby Toy

 Baby toys for this stage of learning are an important part of stimulating a healthy development.
-Babies discover
+Babies discover the

-characteristics of child development and safety issues will enable you to make an informed choice when
+development and safety issues will enable you to make an informed choice when purchasing toys for your baby.

 Baby toys should be developmentally and age appropriate.
 They should be safe, fun and motivating.
-During the
+During the first few

-first few months of development, babies are unable to grasp objects with their hands, but enjoy exploring with
+months of development, babies are unable to grasp objects with their hands, but enjoy exploring with their eyes and ears.

-their eyes and ears.
-Baby toys that make noise or feature black-and-white or brightly colored images are
+Baby toys that make noise or feature black-and-white or brightly colored images are especially appealing.
+Once the baby can

-especially appealing.
-Once the baby can reach for objects, they enjoy toys that are textured and safe for
+reach for objects, they enjoy toys that are textured and safe for mouthing.
+Remember, to avoid dangerous entanglement, toys

-playpen, stroller, infant seat or around a child's neck with elastic, string or ribbon.
+never should be hung or attached to a crib, playpen, stroller, infant seat or around a child's neck with elastic, string or ribbon.

 Choose toys that: